 To improve health outcomes and foster health equity for individuals with complex needs, health care systems are increasingly pursuing person-centered approaches for delivering medical, behavioral health, and social services.
 As a result, many health systems have implemented distinct strategies to improve care for this population, including: (1) complex care management; (2) trauma-informed care; (3) physical and behavioral health integration; and/or (4) mechanisms to address health-related social needs.
 Few systems, however, have adopted all of these strategies, and even fewer have effectively aligned these efforts, either internally or externally with community partners.

-Advancing Integrated Models (AIM), led by the Center for Health Care Strategies and made possible through support from the Robert Wood Johnson Foundation, is a national multi-site demonstration assisting health systems and community providers in integrating innovative, “next-generation” person-centered approaches for individuals with complex health and social needs.
-Over two years, AIM is supporting efforts to:
+Advancing Integrated Models (AIM), led by the Center for Health Care Strategies and made possible through support from the Robert Wood Johnson Foundation, was a national multi-site demonstration that assisted health systems and community providers in integrating innovative, “next-generation” person-centered approaches for individuals with complex health and social needs.
+Over two years, AIM supported efforts to:

 - Integrate key strategies — complex care management, trauma-informed care, physical and behavioral health integration, and/or mechanisms to address health-related social needs — into existing care models for people with complex health and social needs;

 - Partner with state Medicaid agencies or local managed care organizations to identify innovative approaches to supporting integrated models of care; and